intel/wult/content/pages/howto.rst

 `Serve folder` tab is closed.

     Disclaimer: According to the `privacy policy <https://servefolder.dev/privacy-policy.html>`_, servefolder.dev does not collect or transmit any personal info and only accesses the files locally in order to perform its function, futhermore the content of the files never leave your device.
 The code is open source and can be inspected on `GitHub
     <https://github.com/AshleyScirra/servefolder.dev>`_.
 We have audited the code live at
     servefolder.dev and can confirm that at the time of inspection (03 March 2022), it follows the privacy policy, but we do not continuously security audit the code.
 Use at your own risk.

 1. Open `the servefolder website <https://servefolder.dev/>`_.
     .. image:: ../images/wult-serve-folder.jpg
-        :alt: Screenshot from https://servefolder.dev on 10.03.2022
+        :alt: Screenshot from https://servefolder.dev on 10 March 2022.
         :width: 700 px
         :height: 264 px
         :scale: 75 %

 2. Click **Pick folder** and select the report directory in the dialog that appears.
     .. image:: ../images/wult-servefolder-allow.jpg
-        :alt: Screenshot from https://servefolder.dev on 10.03.2022
+        :alt: Prompt to view files from https://servefolder.dev as of 10 March 2022.
         :width: 700 px
         :height: 241 px
         :scale: 75 %